-Other books by this author include Evans Above, Evan Help Us, Evanly Choirs, Bless the Bride, The Last Illusion, Evan and Elle, Naughty in Nice, Evan Can Wait, Evans to Betsy, Evan Only Knows, Her Royal Spyness, A Royal Pain, Royal Flush, Evan's Gate, Royal Blood, Evan Blessed, Evanly Bodies, Rhys Bowen, Hush Now, Don't You Cry, The Twelve Clues of Christmas, The Family Way, Heirs and Graces, Queen of Hearts, Malice at the Palace, Crowned and Dangerous
+Other books by this author which I have reviewed include Evans Above, Evan Help Us, Evanly Choirs, Bless the Bride, The Last Illusion, Evan and Elle, Naughty in Nice, Evan Can Wait, Evans to Betsy, Evan Only Knows, Her Royal Spyness, A Royal Pain, Royal Flush, Evan's Gate, Royal Blood, Evan Blessed, Evanly Bodies, Rhys Bowen, Hush Now, Don't You Cry, The Twelve Clues of Christmas, The Family Way, Heirs and Graces, Queen of Hearts, Malice at the Palace, Crowned and Dangerous

 Eleventh in the Her Royal Spyness cozy historical mystery series and revolving around the Lady Georgiana Rannoch…who’s poor as a churchmouse even if she is in line for the throne.

 All that bed-hopping isn’t good for your sanity, as several of the ladies discover.
 Combine that with impending war with Germany and the secret machinations taking place behind the scenes, even as Her Majesty, Queen Mary, frets over her son’s worrisome affair with Wallis Simpson, and you’ll be reading of a frightful sort of house party, and all from Georgie’s perspective using first-person protagonist point-of-view.